Mourgona sp. #4

 branches of the digestive gland in the cerata have noticeably sparser

 side branches than in Mourgona sp. #1.

 Mourgona sp. #4 is

-known from two animals found at a moderately protected site at a depth
+known from several animals found at a moderately protected to moderately exposed sites at a depth

-Unlike in M. sp, #1, the mature animal was found in the open during the day
+Unlike in M. sp, #1, the mature animals were found in the open during the day

-and became quiescent in a dish at night suggesting diurnal behavior.
+and one became quiescent in a dish at night suggesting diurnal behavior.

 cerata rhythmically while crawling.

 Maui and Kauai.
 Widely distributed in the Pacific.

 recorded in Hawaii from Hekili Point, Maui by CP on April 22, 2018.
 It appears identical to "Mourgona sp.
 2" in Gosliner, et. al, (2018).
 (Note 1)